Lasswell's Communication Model Example. Advantages and Disadvantages of the Lasswell Model of Communication.

 Who refers to the sender of the message who initiates the communication.
 It also indicates the speaker and writer of the communication process.
 For example, the message's sender is the news presenter, journalist, or political speaker.

-For Example, A politician delivering a speech to mass people during a campaign rally.
+For Example, A politician delivering a speech to mass people during an election campaign rally.

 Says What